 Resident Directors (RDs) are full-time professional staff members who have completed at least an undergraduate degree.
 They live in a residence area and are responsible for facilitating a Christian living/learning environment.
-They are assisted by upperclassmen Resident Assistants (RAs), and may also have Assistant Resident Directors (ARDs).
+They are assisted by upperclassmen Resident Assistants (RAs) and may also have Assistant Resident Directors (ARDs) or Graduate Assistant Resident Directors (GA RDs)